sapiosciences/sapioanalyticserver-tutorials/README.md

    If any values are incorrect, please make adjustment as necessary and save.
    The changes will take effect immediately.

-To run a smoke test, Go to ELN create a table of data Create a column "x" and a column "y"
-Enter a data suitable for linear regression data such as (1, 1), (2, 3), (4, 10), (5 15)

-Create an advanced curve viewer widget as the next entry, select "Polynomial" regression and pick the X and Y columns.
-If the configuration is correct, the linear regression will be performed.
-You will also see in the app log indicating an attempt to connect to analytics server.

 ### Connection Properties
 You need to have Environmental Variables set up on the shell that launches the Sapio BLS (Sapio Platform Server).